 The Union established a camp on Conley Hill during the Civil War to protect the bridge that crossed the Gauley there, one of the most significant river crossings in the part of the country.
 The bridge was destroyed twice during the conflict.

 The hill was deforested during the war when wood was in high demand and was, after that, maintained as pasture.
 The peak earned the name “The Sugarloaf” as it resembled a rounded conical mound of the kind into which sugar in stores was often molded.

-In the late 1920s the hill came to be owned by entrepreneur Charles A. Conley, who moved to the region in the early 1900s and acquired the summit.
-His homeplace sits on the lower slope of the summit above the Town of Gauley Bridge.
-Conley served as sheriff and established many commercial buildings in the town, including the Conley Hotel and the Conley movie house.
+In the late 1920s the hill came to be owned by entrepreneur Charles A. Conley, who moved to the region during the Industrial Revolution.
+His home place sits on the hill above the town.
+Conley served as sheriff and established many commercial enterprises and built many buildings in the town, including the Conley Hotel and the Conley movie house.

 Advertisement for Real Estate in the New River Gorge Region

 - James River & Kanawha Turnpike, Billy Joe Peyton

 - Map showing Conley Hill, Google Maps